wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Tools/Awesome-Devs.md

 - [now.sh]()

 - [CaptainDuckDuck #Project#](https://github.com/githubsaturn/captainduckduck): Easiest app/database deployment platform and webserver package for your NodeJS, Python, Java applications.
 No Docker, nginx knowledge required!

+# Others

+- [URL to PDF Microservice](https://github.com/alvarcarto/url-to-pdf-api): Web page PDF rendering done right.
+Self-hosted service for rendering receipts, invoices, or any content.

+- [wallabag #Project#](https://github.com/wallabag/wallabag): wallabag is a self hostable application for saving web pages: Save and classify articles.
+Read them later.
+Freely.

+- [jsonstore #Project#](https://github.com/bluzi/jsonstore): jsonstore.io offers a free, secured and JSON based cloud datastore for small projects.

+- [Reverse engineering WhatsApp Web. #Project#](https://github.com/sigalor/whatsapp-web-reveng): This project intends to provide a complete description and re-implementation of the WhatsApp Web API, which will eventually lead to a custom client.
+WhatsApp Web internally works using WebSockets; this project does as well.

+- [2019-Firefly III #Project#](https://firefly-iii.org/about-general.html): “Firefly III” is a financial manager.
+It can help you keep track of expenses, income, budgets and everything in between.
+It even supports credit cards, shared household accounts and savings accounts!
+It’s pretty fancy.
+You should use it to save and organise money.